imhuaweizhu/stock-yfinance/README.md

 ## Question 6: How is the management team?

-1. Is the CEO honest, trustworthy, transparent and open to discussions on issues and risks the company is facing
+1. Is the CEO honest, trustworthy, transparent, and open to discussions on issues and risks the company is facing?
 2. Skin in the game
-3. Do the employees like the company?
+3. How do the employees rate the company?
 (Glassdoor review)

 ## Question 7: Are customers happy about the products/services?